 Nepal Teahouse Trek Showers and Electricity

-As you move higher up the trail, toilets will start to become manual flushing toilet.
+As you move higher up the trail, toilets will start to become manual flushing toilets.

-Most the tea houses in the Everest and Annapurna region have cold showers.
+Most of the teahouses in the Everest and Annapurna region have cold showers.
 But hot water showers are also available for an extra cost of around $4.